-A video montage created for a session at a recent NASO Sports Officiating Summit featured players being slammed, rammed, speared, elbowed, forearmed, run over, stomped on and pummeled.
+A video montage created for a session at the 2016 NASO Sports Officiating Summit featured players being slammed, rammed, speared, elbowed, forearmed, run over, stomped on and pummeled.
 The audience, consisting of officiating leaders, reacted to each fresh collision with gasps, oohs and aahs.

 Although hits to the head and the resultant concussions have been a particular point of emphasis in football recently, the video wasn’t confined to the gridiron.
 Athletes of all ages at all levels and several sports were depicted.
 And that means all officials need to be more diligent in keeping player safety JOB ONE.

 Discussing the issue at that Summit were Bob Colgate, NFHS director of sports and sports medicine; Dr. Brian Hainline, chief medical officer of the NCAA and the former chief medical officer of the United States Tennis Association; Steve Shaw, Southeastern Conference coordinator of football officials; and Tom Minter, former risk manager for the Michigan High School Athletic Association and member of the NFHS Sports Medicine Advisory Committee.